DestinyObs/Ops-Doc/README.md

 ### 1. Initialization and Setup

-The script begins by defining the domain name and log file location.
-It also sets up a base port for dynamic port allocation:
+The script begins by setting the domain name, log file location, and a base port for dynamic allocation:

 ```bash
 #!/bin/bash